 Whether you’re installing new windows for new construction, as a home upgrade, or a replacement, consider using materials and products that can make your home more energy-efficient.
-New windows that are constructed from vinyl, wood or other materials, and windows that meet or exceed ENERGY STAR® standards will help keep your home warmer in the winter and cooler in the summer.
+New windows that are constructed from vinyl, wood, or other materials, as well as windows that meet or exceed ENERGY STAR® standards, will help keep your home warmer in the winter and cooler in the summer.
 They will also aid in lowering your home energy costs.

 If you choose a product like Simonton, custom vinyl windows have a lifetime transferable guarantee that will give you the assurance that your windows will be covered for the duration of your ownership, as well as those who may own your home after you.